Letter of Consent in Singapore: Eligibility and How to Apply

 This article will cover:

 What is a Letter of Consent?

-- Holder of LTVP and is the unmarried child (under the age of 21) of a Singaporean citizen or Permanent Resident where the pass will be valid for at least 3 months from date of application of LOC.
+- Holder of LTVP and is the unmarried child (under the age of 21) of a Singaporean citizen or Permanent Resident where the pass will be valid for at least 3 months from date of application of the Letter of Consent.

-As briefly mentioned above, the dependant of an S Pass holder cannot validly work in Singapore under an LOC.
-A work permit, S Pass or Employment Pass must be secured instead.
+On the other hand, if a Dependant’s Pass holder or a dependant of an S Pass holder wants to work in Singapore as an employee, they will need to secure a work permit, S Pass or Employment Pass instead.

-Furthermore, the potential foreign employee must NOT be holding a directorial role or be a shareholder in the employer company.
-LOC holders are also not allowed to work in objectionable occupations such as being a bar/dance hostess or masseur.
+The potential foreign employee seeking to be employed under a Letter of Consent must NOT be holding a directorial role or be a shareholder in the employer company.
+Letter of Consent holders are also not allowed to work in objectionable occupations such as being a bar/dance hostess or masseur.

-In order to validly work under an LOC, the potential foreign employee must have already secured a job offer from a Singapore employer since it is actually the employer that applies for the LOC (as will be discussed further in a later part of this article).
+In order to validly work under a Letter of Consent, the potential foreign employee must have already secured a job offer from a Singapore employer since it is actually the employer that applies for the Letter of Consent (as will be discussed further in a later part of this article).

 However, if a foreigner wants to be able to work in Singapore even prior to securing a job offer, then a Pre-Approved Letter of Consent (PLOC) may be a viable option instead.

 The Pre-Approved Letter of Consent allows foreign spouses or unmarried children (below 21 years of age) of a Singaporean citizen or Permanent Resident (who are eligible for an LTVP or LTVP+) to secure jobs faster and switch employment more conveniently.
 This is because the Pre-Approved Letter of Consent may be applied for without securing a job offer beforehand, as mentioned above.